 Just like there is a variety of licensing costs and options, implementation may vary too.
 There is no ‘one’ implementation approach but here are a few options:

-Tip: Once your team is trained on the platform, you are often ready to run with it; however, what happens when your site administrator leaves the company?
+Tip: Once the team is trained on the platform, they are often ready to run with it.
+However, what happens if your site administrator leaves the company?
 This can result in a huge gap and risk with your technology investment.
 Your vendor should provide ad-hoc training if/as required and may apply a separate training fee at that time.

-Third-party integration costs can vary greatly and will depend on the platform integration capabilities, the type of third-party service and the type of integration (e.g. one-way, bi-directional, etc.) required to share data.
-In many cases the technology vendor has already implemented numerous types of integrations which can serve as a guideline or base, but typically custom development is still required with each new integration to provide the best solution.
-The more complicated the integration the higher the cost.
-Some vendors charge $2,500 per integration, some $20,000 or more so it is key to understand this area.
+Third-party integration costs can vary greatly and will depend on the platform integration capabilities, the type of third-party service and the type of integration (one-way, bi-directional, etc.) required to share data.
+In many cases, the technology vendor has already implemented numerous types of integrations which can serve as a guideline or base, but typically custom development is still required with each new integration to provide the best solution.
+The more complicated the integration, the higher the cost.
+Some vendor charge $2,500 per integration, some $20,000 or more so it is key to understand this area.

-It’s fairly common practice that technical support is included in the annual licensing costs; however, there are still some vendors that charge you extra for technical support.
+Technical support is usually included in the annual licensing costs; however, there are still some vendors that charge you extra for technical support.
 It’s important to ask vendors if technical support is included in licensing fees or an additional cost.

-If your technology vendor is a SaaS provider (Software as a Service), they should have a record of providing new software releases at least 1x per year (for comparison CoreHealth typically provides 2-3 releases per year) as technology can quickly become out of date.
+If the technology vendor is a SaaS provider (Software as a Service), they should have a record of providing new software releases at least once per year (for comparison, CoreHealth typically provides 2-3 releases per year), as technology can quickly become out of date.

-Depending on the vendor, they may or may not charge you extra for new releases or they are included in the annual licensing fees.
+Depending on the vendor, they may or may not charge you extra for new releases.

-One of the advantages of working with a technology-only company is that they continue to re-invest, innovate and strengthen their platform to respond to the constantly evolving market and the needs of the industry helping you to stay leading edge with your programs and services.
+One of the advantages of working with a technology-only company is that they continue to re-invest, innovate and strengthen to respond to the evolving market and the needs of the industry.

-Once you’ve decided on a wellness technology provider it’s time to get the show on the road!
-The implementation stage is where your technology solution comes to life as your portal is developed and tailored to your program specifications and requirements.
+Once the team has decided on a wellness technology provider, it’s time to get the show on the road!
+The implementation stage is where the technology solution comes to life as the portal is developed and tailored to program specifications.

-Before signing the contract, you and vendor should agree on the details of a statement of work (SOW) which breaks down the project objectives, project scope and deliverables.
+Before signing the contract, agree on the details of a statement of work (SOW) which breaks down the project objectives, scope and deliverables.
 Upon agreement and execution, a project plan is developed that provides a detailed breakdown of project tasks, timelines, resources and milestones.

-During the SOW and contracting phase, you will discuss and determine your preferred implementation approach with related costs.
+The SOW and contracting phase is the time to discuss and determine preferred implementation approach with related costs.

-1. Self-Guided Implementation & Training – this is where you receive user training first and then you configure the system to your specifications.
+1. Self-Guided Implementation & Training – This is where you receive user training first and then you configure the system to your specifications.
 Depending on the vendor, their involvement with the configuration and training process may be some or almost no involvement.
 This is typically less expensive as vendor involvement is minimal but may increase your risk.
-Self-guided implementation and training is typically available with an Application versus a fully functional Platform.
+This is typically available with Application versus Platform software.

 But, depending on the vendor, an altogether different approach may apply.
 Just ask!

-You will likely be assigned one or many vendor resources that will provide support to your project team during the implementation process which may include:
+The team will likely be assigned one or many vendor resources that will provide support to the project team during the implementation process.
+This may include:

-It takes two to tango so you can’t rely 100% on the vendor to set you up for success – you need to allocate sufficient human and financial resources too.
-If there are gaps in your in-house resources, it’s important to tell your technology vendor as early as possible (hopefully it’s identified during the sales process) so you can work together to identify what needs to be done and by who (e.g. a vendor resource, a third-party contractor, temporary staff).
+In addition to services provided by the wellness company, allocate sufficient human and financial resources to set the program up for success.
+If there are gaps within in-house resources, tell the technology vendor as early as possible (but hopefully it’s identified during the sales process), to identify what needs to be done and by who (like a vendor resource, a third-party contractor, temporary staff).

-Depending on implementation size and scope, some or all these resources may be required:
+Depending on the size and scope of the population, some or all of the following resources may be helpful:

-Important Note: Should your site administrator leave your organization without facilitating knowledge transfer to a replacement, it’s wise to contact your vendor immediately so they can support you with the transition and new user training to ensure your ROI investment continues to pay off.
+Important Note: Should the only site administrator leave the organization without facilitating knowledge transfer to a replacement, it’s recommended you contact the vendor immediately so they can support you with effective user training and transition for a new site admin to ensure ROI investment continues to pay off.

-Many vendors follow a similar implementation process noted below but your vendor should provide some more specifics during the sales process:
+Many vendors follow a similar implementation process, outlined below.
+However, your vendor should provide specifics during the sales process.

 1. Signed Contract

-Upon contract executive, there may be a kick off call, project team introductions, configuration discussions and training plans.
+After the contract is signed there may be a kick off call, project team introductions, configuration discussions and training plans.

-The next two steps of site configuration and user training may switch in order depending on the chosen implementation approach as noted above.
+The next two steps, site configuration and user training, may switch order depending on the chosen implementation approach.

 2. Site Configuration

-Gather specifications for site design, user registration requirements, type of program and program components, modules required, URL, etc. and implementation of these specifications.
+Gather specific information for site design, user registration requirements, type of program, program components, modules required, URL, etc. and an outline for how these will be implemented.

-As noted above, depending on your chosen implementation approach (e.g. self-guided or vendor-provided), the site configuration may be done by your organization or by the vendor.
+Depending on the chosen implementation approach (self-guided or vendor-provided), the site configuration may be done by your organization or by the vendor.

-Important Note: Depending on the technology’s flexibility and ease of configuration, you may be able to make all future changes (and not require vendor involvement); however, not all platforms offer this.
-It’s important to determine if you are able to make systems changes or if the vendor has to and, if so, what charges will apply for vendor-made changes.
+Important Note: Based on the technology’s flexibility and ease of configuration, you may be able to make all future changes (and not require vendor involvement); however, not all platforms offer this.
+Find out if you can make systems changes or if the vendor must and, if so, what charges will apply for vendor-made changes.

 3. User Training

 If the vendor is doing the initial configurations, the user training may happen during or after the configuration process.
-It’s just important they show you how they configured the system so you can be self-sufficient after ‘go live’.
+It’s important they explain how they configured the system so you can be self-sufficient after going live.

 4. Site Testing

-Your vendor should conduct some preliminary technical testing and then give you access to a test account with your configurations/customizations.
-This is your opportunity to identify/make any additional configuration changes, identify any bugs and tweak the user experience (a user friendly and engaging user experience is a must!) before the site goes ‘live’.
+The vendor should conduct preliminary technical testing and then provide access to a test account with your configurations and customizations.
+This is your opportunity to request any additional configuration changes, identify any bugs and tweak the user experience (a user friendly and engaging user experience is a must!) before the site goes live.

 Ideally, involve as many people as possible in the testing process.
 You may be inclined to speed through this step or skip it altogether but DON’T.

-If a new user logs on for the first time to discover the portal is ‘bug-y’, not intuitive or engaging, they won’t be back and GOOD LUCK convincing them to try again once all the fixes are made.
+If a new user logs on for the first time to discover the portal is difficult to navigate or boring, they probably won’t be back.
+Good luck convincing them to try again once all the fixes are made!

-Note: Depending on the vendor, they may provide you with the opportunity to request one or several rounds of design changes (this is usually specified in the contract) so it’s important to know exactly how many site changes you are allowed to make and costs associated with them.
+Note: The vendor may provide the opportunity to request one or several rounds of design changes (this is usually specified in the contract), so be aware of exactly how many site changes are included, and associated costs.

-This is a critical stage in the process when you rollout the new system to users.
+Rollout of the new system to users is a critical stage of the program process.
 If you haven’t started on a communications and rollout strategy already, start now!
 Communicating to users is essential to implementation success.
-Make sure you get people excited and engaged BEFORE ‘go live’ date and then maintain or increase the communications once it’s ‘live’.
+Make sure to get people excited and engaged BEFORE the launch date, and then maintain or increase the communications once it’s live.

-Here are some ways organizations communicate to their workforce to create some hype:
+Here are ways organizations communicate to their workforce to create hype:

-Once the site is ‘live’, use the technology to communicate as well.
-In the CoreHealth platform, there are a variety of communications tools including message boards, emails, notifications, SMS (text) messaging and social collaboration tools – it’s best if you can use a combination of formats.
+Once the site is live, use the technology to communicate as well.
+In the CoreHealth platform, there are a variety of communications tools including message boards, emails, notifications, SMS (text) messaging and social collaboration tools – it’s ideal to use a combination of formats.

 6. Program Review

 Like all systems worth any value, this is just the beginning.
-Once you start feeling comfortable using the software, you will recognize the potential of implementing new processes, programs and ideas to continue to keep your competitive edge.
-Technology isn’t an investment that should go stagnant.
+Once you start feeling comfortable using the software, you will recognize the potential of implementing new processes, programs and ideas to continue to keep a competitive edge.
+Technology should never go stagnant.

-It’s at this stage when your wellness technology vendor really proves their continued value.
+It’s at this stage that a wellness technology vendor really proves their continued value.

-The underlying message here is that this partnership should continue to grow and evolve to help you do better with the technology and your business so you can continue to focus on your strengths – delivering innovative and comprehensive wellness programs to clients that get results.
+Overall, the partnership between organization and technology vendor should continue to grow and evolve.
+This will improve your technology and business operations, so you can continue to focus on your strengths – delivering innovative and comprehensive wellness programs that get results.

 We are able to deliver our unique content, motivational challenges, education and personalized programs without the cost of custom development.
 We can contract a client and have their tailored portal live within hours.
 I also have the support of the enthusiastic CoreHealth team whenever I need them.
 I am very pleased.